LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 After streaming the count of items, each list element is streamed in the order it exists in the list.

 For example, a list of strings would start with a count of the number of strings, followed by count number of strings.
-Each string would have a count, then data bytes for the string.
+Each string would also have a count, then data bytes for the string.

 ## 1.2.6 text

-when text is encountered, for example for the name of a symbol or for line information, the text is placed into a separete 'text' section.
+When text is encountered, for example for the name of a symbol or for line information, the text is placed into a separete 'text' section.
 When streaming such text, the offset into the text section is streamed in place of the actual text.
+The text section is streamed into the file last.

 ## 1.2.6 symbol indices